Memory Commands

 Replace a belief with a new version.

-kernle -a claire belief supersede abc123 "Testing is essential, not optional" \
+kernle -s my-project belief supersede abc123 "Testing is essential, not optional" \

 --confidence 0.95 \